ParallelMaths/parallel/pages/11-11-fractals.md

 ^^^ hint id=1_2_1 marks=1
 If three quarters is left each time, then we want three quarters of three quarters of three quarters, since the process has been repeated three times.
 ^^^

+---

+Manny Brot mentioned in the video that each time you remove another set of triangles, a quarter of the area is removed.
+Therefore, three quarters is left each time.

+If three quarters is left each time, then we want three quarters of three quarters of three quarters, since the process has been repeated three times.

+So the area is `(3 × 3 × 3)/(4 × 4 × 4) = 27/64` units
 :::

 ::: problem id=1_3 marks=3